shuras/glmnet-python/README.md

 (Note that this generates predictions for each value of `lambda` that was used in the coordinate descent algorithm).
-The parameter paths can also be visualized, that is, the values of the model parameters for each value of `lambda`:
+The parameter paths can also be visualized, that is, the values of the model parameters for each `lambda`:

 ```
 enet.plot_paths()